peter-evans/create-pull-request/docs/updating.md

         run: git checkout "${GITHUB_REF:11}"
   ```

 - The two branch naming strategies have been swapped.
-Fixed branch naming strategy is now the default. i.e. `branch-suffix: none` is now the default and should be removed from configuration if set.
+Fixed-branch naming strategy is now the default. i.e. `branch-suffix: none` is now the default and should be removed from configuration if set.

 - `author-name`, `author-email`, `committer-name`, `committer-email` have been removed in favour of `author` and `committer`.
   They can both be set in the format `Display Name <email@address.com>`